-Taking inspiration from mid 20th Century educational books such as ‘Working Big’ by John Lidstone and ‘Learning to See’ by Kurt Rowland, Simon and Tom Bloor set out to work with children and teaching staff to experiment with production and develop new ideas for playful, useful art.
-Testing out different ways of working together, the Bloors instigated a range of workshops – from capturing the patterns and textures of school buildings, to large-scale social sculptures using sticks and sheets of wood.
+Taking inspiration from mid 20th Century educational books such as ‘Working Big’ by John Lidstone and ‘Learning to See’ by Kurt Rowland, the Bloors set out to work with children and teaching staff to experiment with production and develop new ideas for playful, useful art.
+Testing out different ways of working together, they instigated a range of workshops – from capturing the patterns and textures of school buildings, to large-scale social sculptures using sticks and sheets of wood.
 At all times, students and teachers were encouraged to work with the artists on a big scale and in an abstract way.

 Supporting artist Ella Phillips ran an after school art club alongside the residency, and kept the school community updated through regular articles in their weekly newsletter and noticeboard.
 She also documented the residency through photography and film, resulting in a playful documentary with an aesthetic reminiscent of 1970s-80s educational videos and children’s television (see above).

 Simon & Tom Bloor were born in Birmingham in 1973 and are amongst the founding directors of Eastside Projects, Birmingham.
 They have had solo exhibitions at the South London Gallery (2011), Modern Art Oxford (2010) and have made public works for Bristol City Council (2011) and Ikon Gallery, Birmingham (2009).
 They have developed large-scale permanent public artworks for London and Cambridge with Futurecity, and were appointed as the Whitechapel Gallery’s Children’s Art Commission artists in October 2012.